 When the mung bean sprouts are heated through (but not wilted), remove the pan from the heat.

-Place one scoop of rice into the bottom of a shallow bowl.
+Place one scoop of rice or Israeli couscous into the bottom of a shallow bowl.
 Add the desired amount of the vegan hoisin sauce stir-fry mixture on top.
 Serve hot.

 - Make sure to turn off the pan when your vegetables are cooked al dente, with just a hint of crunch.
 Cooking them as such will impress your dinner guests with a perfectly executed presentation, whereas letting them sit too long in the pan will yield a much less desirable result.